cindygraffin-pro/cloud-practitionner/readme.md

   - auto provisions the right number of EC2 instances in advance

 ## S3
+*on premises* refers to local hardware, meaning data is stored on local servers, computers or other devices.
+For example, a company may purchase a server on which to store data.
+After buying the server, the company sets it up at their headquarters and uploads their data.
+Because the server is locally operated, it's considered on-premises data storage.

 **Use cases:**
 - Back up and storage